amplience/dc-visualization-sdk/README.md

 ```
 ## Form

-The [Form class]() allows you to get the current state of the Content Form as well as subscribe to changes that take place while editing.
+The [Form class]() allows you to retrieve the current state of the Content Form as well as subscribe to changes that take place while editing.
 This lets you create real time visualizations that are not dependent on the content item being saved.

 >Note: **These methods will only return content when the form content is valid (e.g. if a required field is missing no content will be returned).** Additionally methods are not available when the form is not visible, such as the Snapshot Browser or Edition contexts.